 - MRI.
 A diagnostic test that uses a combination of large magnets, sound waves, and a computer to make detailed pictures of organs and structures within the body.
 It can find plaques or scarring caused by MS.

 - Evoked potentials.
 These tests record the brain's electrical response to visual, auditory, and sensory stimuli.
-These tests show if you have a slowing of messages in the various parts of the brain.
+These tests show if you have a slowing of messages in the different parts of the brain.

 - Blood tests.
 These are done to rule out other causes for various neurological symptoms.